EN DE

 «That’s me.»

-If one asks more clearly: “Who exactly are you?”
+If you ask more clearly, «Who exactly are you?»

-The answer is “I” and “my body.”
-But who is this “I” that seemingly merely possesses the body?
+Then the answer is «I» and «my body.» But who is this «I» that seemingly only possesses the body?

-This mental “I” arises in the mind and should be viewed as a collective mental fallacy.
-When we examine this self-concept more closely, the fallacy quickly becomes apparent.
+This mental «I» arises in the mind and should be regarded as a collective mental error.
+If we examine this self-concept more closely, the error quickly becomes apparent.

-The human being, who thinks and perceives through the brain, imagines itself to be someone who constitutes a separate entity outside of bodily perceptions.
-This lies at the root of why we have created this concept from an evolutionary biological perspective.
+The human being, who thinks and perceives through the brain, imagines themselves to be someone who constitutes a separate entity outside of body-related perceptions.
+This lies at the root of why we have created this concept from an evolutionary-biological perspective.
 With mental development, which far surpasses that of other mammals, came the challenge of explaining oneself and the external world.

-In this flawed model of self-perception, humans attempt to control “themselves.”
-Shaped by evolution, which compels us to exhibit strong territorial behavior - a trait that has been feared since time immemorial - the legacy of our “reptilian brain,” we are driven to want to possess and dominate everything.
+In this flawed explanatory model of self-image, humans attempt to control «themselves.» Shaped by evolution, which compels us to exhibit strong territorial behavior, we are driven to want to possess and dominate everything.
 Without restraint and without regard.

 Thus, the human brain has lost itself; it attempts to create its own permanence as «the observer» and believes that it is this observer.
 In practice, however, it is merely a thought.